Gamel’s RBI double in 9th lifts Brewers past Giants 5-4

+MILWAUKEE (AP) — Ben Gamel picked a great time to break out of a slump.

-MILWAUKEE (AP) — Ben Gamel’s pinch-hit double in the bottom of the ninth drove in Ryan Braun with the winning run and the Milwaukee Brewers beat the San Francisco Giants 5-4 on Saturday night.
+Gamel’s pinch-hit double in the bottom of the ninth drove in Ryan Braun with the winning run and the Milwaukee Brewers beat the San Francisco Giants 5-4 on Saturday night.

+“It was a big hit,” Brewers manager Craig Counsell said.
+“A two-strike hit.
+It helps us for tomorrow, but more importantly, it’s a win.”

+Gamel snapped a 0 for 13 skid and recorded his first career walk-off hit.

 Braun led off the inning against Reyes Moronta (3-5) and reached on shortstop Brandon Crawford’s fielding error.
 After Mike Moustakas and Jesús Aguilar struck out, Keston Hiura walked.
 Gamel stepped in for Jeremy Jeffress (3-2) and hit a 2-2 pitched into the right-field corner.

+“(Moronta) had a really good slider going, so I was just looking for anything elevated in the zone,” Gamel said.

 As Braun crossed the plate, the Brewers charged out of the dugout after Gamel to celebrate.

 San Francisco tied it with two runs in the ninth off Jeffress.
 Crawford walked and took second on Austin Slater’s one-out single.
 Pinch-hitter Stephen Vogt drove in one run with a single to center and Slater raced home when center fielder Lorenzo Cain misplayed the ball.